7 Max for Live Devices Worth Buying in 2026

 This is the the dead air remover and audio silence cutter that fills the gap Ableton has never addressed.
 Drop it on any audio track in Arrangement View, select a clip, and it performs threshold-based RMS analysis for automatic silence detection, highlighting kept regions in the waveform display so you can preview regions before you commit any changes.

 The parameter set is precise: Threshold, Min.
 Silence (to prevent splitting on short dips), Left Pad and Right Pad (for natural attacks and tails), and Snap to Zero Crossings (to eliminate clicks at cut points).
-Output mode is either Keep in Place, which preserves the original arrangement timing for vocal cleanup and interview cleanup, or Stack Clips, which collapses kept regions consecutively for sample prep, drum chop prep, one-shot prep, and loop trimming.
+The device applies changes to an audio clip in arrangement view, and can preserve the original arrangement timing for vocals or interview cleanups, or ollapses kept regions consecutively for sample prep, drum chop prep, one-shot prep, and loop trimming.
 Every commit is non-destructive and fully undoable.

-If you record live instruments, clean up vocal stems, prep samples for Simpler and Sampler, or need batch silence removal across a session, this is the device that should have been in Live years ago.
+If you record live instruments, clean up vocal stems, prep samples for Simpler and Sampler, you might want to try it.

 Price: $29 · manyheads.dev